-Clubs may have access to an Allied Health Professional and/or Health Care Professional who is prepared to act in a voluntary capacity.
-This includes Sports Therapists, Sports Rehabilitators, Paramedics, Nurses, Physiotherapists, doctors, osteopaths and chiropractors.
-In each case they should be members of the appropriate professional body and have appropriate experience and training in First Aid.
+Clubs may have access to an Allied Health Professional and/or Health Care Professional who is prepared to act in a voluntary (or paid) capacity.
+This includes Sports Therapists, Sports Rehabilitators, Paramedics, Nurses, Physiotherapists, doctors, osteopaths, and chiropractors.
+In each case they should be members of the appropriate professional body, have appropriate indemnity cover and have appropriate experience and training in First Aid.
 In this case they may provide First Aid cover acting within their competencies.